mParticle/docs/src/pages/guides/data-master/catalog/index.md

   * **Input/App Version**: show data points that have been seen for the selected inputs/app versions.

   * **Environment**: show data points that have been seen in the `dev` or `prod` environments.
   * **Channel**: show data points that have been seen for the selected channel.
 Channel is distinct from input and describes how a data point arrived at mParticle.
-For example, a data point may arrive fron the client side, server side, or from a partner feed.
+For example, a data point may arrive from the client side, server side, or from a partner feed.
 Valid channels include:
     * SDK
     * Feed
     * Server to Server